jianxunbak/Assignment-3.1/quiz.md

 - D: javac
 ---

-### Q5: Which command is used to compile java files?
+### Q5: Which of the following is NOT a data type in Java?
-- A: java
+- A: int
-- B: java_compile
+- B: char
-- C: compile
+- C: float
-- D: javac
+- D: None of the above
 ---

 ### Q6: Which is the correct way to instantiate a character in Java?